 - The student must have prepared a written dissertation proposal, approved by the Committee members.

 - All members of the supervisory committee agree that the student's background of study and preparation is sufficient and have approved the student to schedule a General Examination.

 - All UW English requirements must be satisfied.
-See Graduate School Memo #8.
+See UW Graduate School Policy 3.2.

 - The ME Supervisory Committee will determine if the study of another language is necessary for the student.
 The Committee may defer to the minimum language requirement of the department, which is two years of a foreign language in either high school or college or demonstration of capability in a language other than the native language of the student.

 Scheduling the general exam